opencv/opencv/doc/tutorials/objdetect/aruco_detection/aruco_detection.markdown

     corners are returned in their original order (which is clockwise starting with top left).
 So, the first corner is the top left corner, followed by the top right, bottom right and bottom left.
     - `markerIds` is the list of ids of each of the detected markers in `markerCorners`.
     Note that the returned `markerCorners` and `markerIds` vectors have the same size.
-- The final parameter, `rejectedCandidates`, is a returned list of marker candidates, i.e. shapes that were found and considered but did not contain a valid marker.
+- The final optional parameter, `rejectedCandidates`, is a returned list of marker candidates, i.e. shapes that were found and considered but did not contain a valid marker.
 Each candidate is also defined by its four corners, and its format is the same as the `markerCorners` parameter.
 This parameter can be omitted and is only useful for debugging purposes and for ‘refind’ strategies (see `refineDetectedMarkers()` ).